-The terms ‘Country’ and ‘Nation’ is often used interchangeably that they are thought of as different words having the same meaning.
+The terms ‘Country’ and ‘Nation’ are often used interchangeably, that they are thought of as different words having the same meaning.
 But there are major differences between the two.

-A nation is a community of humans formed on the basis of a common language, territory, ethnicity.
+A nation is a community of people formed on the basis of a common language, territory, ethnicity etc.

 A country may be an independent sovereign state or part of a larger state, a physical territory with a government, or a geographic region associated with sets of previously independent or differently associated people.

 This article will highlight the major differences between Country and Nation within the context of the IAS Exam.

 One may read about the important difference between the articles linked below:

 |Difference Between Constitution and Law||Difference Between Written and Unwritten Constitution|

 |Difference Between Prime Minister and President||Difference Between Nationality and Citizenship|

 |A nation is officially observed as a group of people who share the same cultural identity and links||A country is a ‘state’ that applies to self-governing political identities|